-They typically:
+They typically

-- ⇒ recognise the transboundary nature of our surface transport system and tackle those challenges and emissions that fall between the gaps when employing a local or combined authority governance approach; - ⇒ generate evidence that can be applied usefully across a range of places by our partners (i.e. are not 'place specific'); - $\rightarrow\,$ reflect preferences expressed by our partners and other stakeholders.
+- → recognise the transboundary nature of our surface transport system and tackle those challenges and emissions that fall between the gaps when employing a local or combined authority governance approach; - generate evidence that can be applied usefully across a range of places and that increase the capacity and technical capability of our partners. - reflect preferences expressed by our partners and other stakeholders.